Whether you’re a small gym or a large chain of gyms, your fitness marketing strategy is one of the most important parts of running your business.

 - where to buy cheap supplements in [city name]

-Simply create a blog and start writing about fitness in your area.
+Simply create a fitness blog and start writing about fitness in your area.

 These results will bring website visitors that use your city’s name in the searches, meaning they are more than likely residing there.